 The Rural Opportunity and Development (ROAD) Sessions

 The ROAD Sessions highlight and unpack rural development ideas and strategies that are critical in response to COVID-19 and to long-term rebuilding and recovery.
-ROAD Sessions feature stories of on-the-ground practitioners who have experience, wisdom and savvy to share.
-The series reflects and emphasizes the full diversity of rural America, spotlights rural America’s assets and challenges, and lifts voices and lived experience from a wide range of rural communities and economies.
+ROAD Sessions feature stories of on-the-ground practitioners who have experience, wisdom, and savvy to share.
+The series reflects and emphasizes the full diversity of rural America, spotlights rural America’s assets and challenges, and lifts voices and lived experiences from a wide range of rural communities and economies.
 Each Session includes an added opportunity for peer exchange.
-Overall, the ROAD Sessions aim to infuse practitioner stories and lessons into rural narratives, policymaking and practice across the country, and to strengthen the network of organizations serving rural communities and regions.
+Overall, the ROAD Sessions aim to infuse practitioner stories and lessons into rural narratives, policymaking, and practice across the country and to strengthen the network of organizations serving rural communities and regions.